lusakasa/saka-key/src/modes/README.md

 ## Modes Overview

-Saka Key is architected as a state machine in which the states are Saka Key's various modes.
+Saka Key's client is a state machine in which the states are Saka Key's various modes.
 At any given time, exactly one mode is active.
 Each mode defines handlers for events (like keypresses, clicks, and messages) that 1) perform an action (like scrolling or switching tabs) and 2) return the next active mode.

 A Saka Key "client" is loaded into every frame of every page.
 This client comprises:
   1. the set of modes contained within this directory and